omkushagrakashyap/binary-search-algorithm-python/README.md

 ## Roadmap

-See the [open issues](https://github.com/omkushagrakashyap/Best-README-Template/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/omkushagrakashyap/binary-search-python/issues) for a list of proposed features (and known issues).

 ## Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/Feature`)